How to get Work (Freelance/Staff) in Animation

 Budgeting for Animation

 Budgeting per second of animation shows a misunderstanding of the assets being requested.
 Animating a bouncing ball for six seconds is nothing like a crowd scene.
 Even per character is off putting (bipedal character for six seconds vs the same character with 30 dreadlocks for secondary).
-If a per second agreement must be reach, I'd recommend asking a lot more up front in terms of assets.
+If a per second agreement must be reached, I'd recommend asking a lot more up front in terms of assets.
 Animatic to see the camera, timing and action, character sheet to gauge the complexity, then figure out the hourly rate from there base on your expected schedule and how it fits in their timeline.
-I would convey this information to them, and suggest working hourly (due to revisions and variations, not to mention you could give them rough estimates based on the shot and you skill level), but if they wish to work with a lock price.
-Charge them per shot after getting the details required and set a strict revision clause.
-Something like: I'll show you the blocking, you approve that, then the polish, approve that.
-Direction changes / Revisions are handled hourly, major changes are handly hourly or billed as a new shot.

 Payment